- Midnight Macadamia Date Trail Mix: Clean Energy, Healthy Fats, Dark Chocolate Bliss - December 25, 2025

 How do you stay out of pain during surgery?
 You’ve got a few choices: there’s the spinal, the epidural, or a combination of both.
 These techniques are designed to work their magic by numbing the lower half of your body while you remain fully awake and aware for the birth of your baby.

-If you’ve already had an epidural administered, chances are it’ll continue to be your trusty companion during surgery.
+If you’ve already had an epidural administered, chances are it will be the go to during surgery.
 Your anesthesiologist will bump up the power level and make the necessary adjustments to ensure you can’t feel a thing from your chest down.

 On the flip side, a spinal block is a simple shot – it’s a one-time wonder, administered in your back.
 It also achieves the remarkable effect of numbing you from the chest down.
-Allowing you to embrace the birth experience with confidence.
+Allowing you to embrace the birth experience with confidence, while not feeling immense pain during the c-section procedure.

 Once you are out of pain – it’s time for the birthday party to begin!